LazyGNN: Large-Scale Graph Neural Networks via Lazy Propagation: Introduction

-In this work, we take a substantially different and novel perspective and propose to capture long-distance dependency in graphs by shallower GNNs instead of deeper GNNs.
-The key intuition comes from the fact that node information has been propagated over the graph many times during the training process so we may only need to propagate information lazily by reusing the propagated information over the training iterations.
+In this work, we take a substantially different and novel perspective and propose to capture long-distance dependency in graphs by shallower GNNs instead of deeper ones.
+The key intuition comes from the fact that node information will be propagated over the graph many times during the training process so we may only need to propagate information lazily by reusing the propagated information over the training iterations.
 This intuition leads to the proposed LazyGNN that solves the inherent neighborhood explosion problem by significantly reducing the number of aggregation layers while still capturing long-distance dependency in graphs through lazy propagation.
-Multiple technical challenges such as the risk of over-smoothing, additional variation due to feature dropout, and back-propagation through historical computation graphs are carefully dealt with by innovative designs in LazyGNN.
+Multiple technical challenges such as the risk of over-smoothing, additional variation due to feature dropout, and back-propagation through historical computation graphs are addressed through innovative designs in LazyGNN.
 Moreover, since LazyGNN is a shallow model, it naturally tackles the limitations that existing scalable approaches suffer from when handling large-scale and deeper GNNs.
-Therefore, various scalable approaches can be used in LazyGNN for further acceleration.
+Therefore, the contribution of LazyGNN is orthogonal and complementary to existing efforts, and various scalable approaches can be used in LazyGNN for further acceleration.
 We demonstrate this by developing a highly scalable and efficient mini-batch LazyGNN based on sampling methods.
-To the best of our knowledge, LazyGNN is the first GNN model being versatilely friendly to data sampling, computation, memory space, parallelism, and end-to-end training but still captures long-distance dependency in graphs.
+To the best of our knowledge, LazyGNN is the first GNN model being versatilely friendly to data sampling, computation, memory, parallelism, and end-to-end training but still captures long-distance dependency in graphs.
 Our contributions can be summarized as follows: \begin{itemize} \itemsep0em \item We reveal a novel perspective to solve the neighborhood explosion problem by exploiting the computation redundancy in training GNNs;

 \item A novel shallow model, LazyGNN, is proposed to capture long-distance dependency in graphs for end-to-end graph representation learning through lazy forward and backward propagations;

 \item We demonstrate that existing scalable approaches can be compatible with LazyGNN by introducing a highly efficient and scalable mini-batch LazyGNN to handle large-scale graphs based on sampling methods.